-8.6 On-line database

-Data can be found in the following tables in the StatBank: Tabeller i Statistikbanken.

-8.7 Micro-data access

-Data is stored in an internal data base, the DIOR-data base for public finance.
-Access can be obtained by payment.

-8.8 Other

-Access to budgets for general government is available on the same level of detail as Statistics Denmark collects as a paid service job.

-8.9 Confidentiality - policy

-In the compilation of government finance statistics, the confidentiality policy of Statistics Denmark is followed.

-8.10 Confidentiality - data treatment

-Access to accounts for general government is available on the same level of detail as Statistics Denmark collects as a paid service job.
+8.10 Confidentiality - data treatment Access to accounts for general government is available on the same level of detail as Statistics Denmark collects as a paid service job.

 8.11 Documentation on methodology

-Further documentation can be found in the reconciliation table presented on the homepage of the Agency for Modernisation.
+Further documentation can be found in the reconciliation table presented on the homepage of the Agency for Public Finance and Management (Økonomistyrelsen).

 8.12 Quality documentation

 Results from the quality evaluation of products and selected processes are available in detail for each statistics and in summary reports for the Working Group on Quality.

 9 Contact

 The administrative placement of this statistics is in the division of General government statistics.
 The persons responsible are:

-- Karsten Werner Nielsen, tel. +45 3917 3463, e-mail: kwn@dst.dk

 - Martin Rune Rasmussen, tel. +45 3917 3529, e-mail: mra@dst.dk

-- Bente Juul, tel. +45 3917 3469, e-mail: bch@dst.dk
+- Ida Balle Rohde, tel. +45 3917 3015, e-mail: ilr@dst.dk

 9.1 Contact organisation

 Statistics Denmark

 9.2 Contact organisation unit

-Government finance statistics, Economic department
+Government finance statistics, Economic statistics

 9.3 Contact name

 Martin Rune Rasmussen

 9.4 Contact person function

 Responsible for the statistics

 9.5 Contact mail address

 Sankt Kjelds Plads 11, 2100 Copenhagen

 9.6 Contact email address

 mra@dst.dk

 9.7 Contact phone number

 +45 3917 3529

 9.8 Contact fax number

 N/A